 An HSA dependent is someone you claim as a dependent on your tax return.
 According to the IRS, a dependent may either be a qualifying child or a qualifying relative.
 Here are the key guidelines to know for each one.

-- Relationship test - Your daughter, son, stepchild, foster child, brother, sister, half brother or sister, stepbrother, or stepsister (or the child of any of these people).
+- Relationship test — your daughter, son, stepchild, foster child, brother, sister, half brother or sister, stepbrother, or stepsister (or a child of any of these people)

 - Not a qualifying child - Your relative can't be your qualifying child or someone else's qualifying child.